 - Screw the tube back into place and reattach the oil pan.

-- Fill the engine with oil and replace the dipstick and fill cap.
+- Fill the engine with oil, replace the dipstick, and fill the cap.

 - Reconnect the negative battery cable and start the engine to check for leaks.

 With these steps, you should be able to fix a 5.3 oil pickup tube o-ring issue.

 How to prevent 5.3 oil pickup tube o-ring failure